The Canyon: A Tale of Draco the Dragon

 Dark – Draco could hear something breathing in the black.
 It was large.
 It’s breathing sounds wet and laboured.
 It was behind him.
 Draco couldn’t turn or get his head round to light up the space behind him.

 “Who is there?” he growled.

 Draco looked up at the cave walls and let forth a longer spurt of flame in the hope it rebounded and forced his silent watcher back.
-There is no sound.
+There was no sound.
 The creature must have gone.
-Draco knew he didn’t hit it.
+Draco knew he hadn’t hit it.
 If he had he would have smelt the burnt flesh.
 Draco started the work of removing the chains from their anchors.